profetolocka/XIAO/English/C3-Base-OLED-Bitmap-Mpy/README.md

 The code loads the `seeedLogo.mono` image from the **images** folder in the file system.

 This image and the original BMP format version are located in the **images** folder of the repository.
 In the same folder, you'll find the **img2monoHMSB.py** program, which converts the BMP image to the monoHMSB format.
+To perform this conversion, type the following in a command window:

 ```
 python img2monoHMSB.py seeedLogo.bmp